 Our accounting and finance degree is also available as a four-year programme, Accounting and Finance with Placement N401.

-You'll spend 9 to 12 months working in any organisation in the world, and receive University support from our dedicated team to secure your dream placement.
+You'll spend 9 to 12 months working in any organisation in the world.
+You'll receive University support from our dedicated team to secure your dream placement.
 Work placements take place in Stage 3.

 You'll gain first-hand experience of working in the sector, putting your learning into practice and developing your professional expertise.